sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

 union AddBookError = InvalidBookTitle | InvalidAuthorName | DuplicatedBookError
 ```

-The example payload have its own set of error.
-The `AddBookError` is a union meaning it regroups all the types
+The example payload has its own set of errors.
+The `AddBookError` is a union meaning it regroups all the types between `|` which in this case implements,
-between `|` which in this case implements, the previously defined interface:
+the previously defined interface:

 ```graphql
 type InvalidBookTitle implements UserError {